hershd23/buzzdb-docs/docs/part1/lab1.rst

 **Due: 09/13/2021 11:59 PM EDT**

 In the programming assignments for this course, you will be implementing a the components of a toy database management system codenamed BuzzDB.
 All the labs are written in C++17.
-We recommend using an IDE for the labs (e.g., `VSCode <https://code.visualstudio.com/>`__ or `CLion <https://www.jetbrains.com/clion/>`__).

 In the first assignment, you will implement the `external sort algorithm <https://en.wikipedia.org/wiki/External_sorting>`__.
 This algorithm allows us to sort a large dataset that does not fit into the main memory of the server.